 A lot of families do Elf on the Shelf, but I’ve been looking for more Christ centered Christmas/Advent activities.
 I found one that I really like, I think we will try to start it next year, but here are some ideas for you.
 Some are very much like Elf, others are printables, or other activities.

-What We Are Using This Year
+What We Are Using This Year For Our Christ Centered Christmas

-Since having a Christ centered Christmas is important to us, I sought out some resources that
+Since having a Christ centered Christmas is important to us, I sought out some resources that point to Jesus as the reason for the season.

 Donkey In The Living Room

-The Donkey in the Living Room Nativity Set By B&H Kids Encourage your kids to discover the true meaning of Christmas with The Donkey in the Living Room Nativity Set.
+Encourage your kids to discover the true meaning of Christmas with The Donkey in the Living Room Nativity Set.
 Little kids will love reading along and discovering the individual stories of the characters present at Jesus’ birth: the Donkey, Cow, Sheep, Shepherd, Angel, Camel, Wise Men, Mary, Joseph, and Baby Jesus.
 Each story is meant to be read in the 9-days leading up to Christmas, as you unwrap the 10 wooden figures that correspond to the illustrations in the story!
-A fun and engaging Christmas tradition for the whole family! |
+A fun and engaging Christmas tradition for the whole family!

 The King Is Coming

-The King is Coming Devotion By Tiny Theologians How will your family keep Jesus at the center of the holiday season?
+How will your family keep Jesus at the center of the holiday season?
 This simple set of cards makes it EASY for kids (and parents!) to remember what Christmas is all about!
 The true King, Jesus, has come and has promised to come again!
 That’s what we hope to help each family remember with The King is Coming!
 This set includes 25 cards which double as bright and inviting ornaments for your tree.
 Just pick a card off your tree each day, and read the key verse on the front.
 Then, flip the card over to find a short family devotional and a conversation prompt that will help your family engage that day’s key verse and personalize what you are learning.
-As your family uses these at breakfast, in your morning basket, at the dinner table, or at bedtime, it is our prayer that you remember: Jesus is our King, and he is on his way! |
+As your family uses these at breakfast, in your morning basket, at the dinner table, or at bedtime, it is our prayer that you remember: Jesus is our King, and he is on his way!

 The ABCs of Christmas

-The ABCs of Christmas By Tiny Theologians This Advent, teach your Tiny Theologians all about Christ!
+This Advent, teach your Tiny Theologians all about Christ!
 This set of ABC cards helps your children understand what the holiday season is all about: Jesus!
-With simple and concise definitions on each card and gospel-centered conversation prompts, you and your family can make the month of December all about Jesus. |
+With simple and concise definitions on each card and gospel-centered conversation prompts, you and your family can make the month of December all about Jesus.

 Countdown to Christmas Card Set

-Some Other Great Advent Tools
+Some Other Great Christ Centered Christmas Tools

 The Heart of Christmas